hyginn/Ontoscope/fantom_import/README.md

 Introduction:
 -------------
 The Fantom Import Module allows you to import data from Fantom5 based on Keywords, Fantom Ontology, or using your your own method via fantomDirect().
-Currently it only supports phase1 results("hg19.cage_peak_counts_ann_decoded.osc").
-But phase 2 is coming soon!
+Currently it supports phase1 and phase2 results.
+You can also return both RAW or RLE NORMALIZED Counts

 Using fantomKeyword(), fantomOntology() or fantomDirect() generates a list of dataframes: fantomResults.
 This is subsettable.
 You can view each individual result: